Bug #5334

 I'm in a break from KSP at the moment, which is why I haven't updated this issue recently.

-#9 Updated by featherwinglove about 9 years ago
+#9 Updated by featherwinglove over 9 years ago

 Kerbas_ad_astra wrote: